Cherchies Blog

 • peppercorns

-• Bring it to a gentle simmer and cook for a couple of hours.
+• Bring it to a gentle simmer and cook for several hours.
+This will draw out the collagen from the bones.

 I usually don’t add salt, because I don’t know what my next use will be—and I’d rather season the final dish.